gvwilson/thirdbit/src/fiction/in-heck/index.md

 The cots in the next room were empty.
-So were the ones in the room after that, but when the entered next one a bleary-eyed boar looked up at them.
+So were the ones in the room after that, but in the third room a bleary-eyed boar looked up at them from its desk.
 "Dropping off or picking up?"
 it asked in a gravelly voice.